American Bar Association

 ABA’s Legal Career Central

-Another benefit of joining the Amercian Bar Association is access to the features in the ABA's Legal Career Center.
+Another benefit of joining the American Bar Association is access to the features in the ABA's Legal Career Center.
 The center makes recruiting top attorneys for your organization easy.
 The email feature gives law firms and other organizations the ability to reach passive job seekers who are not actively looking for a new career.

 The American Bar Association’s Legal Career Central gives the user the ability to reach the most coveted group of candidates in one place.